 Make sure you choose a programme that is suited to you.
 Do your homework.
 Is the programme recognised?
 Are the right programming languages on the curriculum?
 Does the curriculum offer in-demand skills?
 Choosing a course that provides skills that are widely used and needed is essential, especially if changing careers is your goal.

 2. Use the supports

 If you’ve decided to embark on a coding journey, congratulations.
 Changing a career is challenging, as is learning something new.
 For some of you, coding may come naturally; for others, it may take a little longer.
 Learning to code is like learning a new language; it can be tough.

 However, if you put your mind to it, this is entirely achievable.
 To help you on your way, the best education providers will offer a comprehensive support package.

 For example, Code Institute’s support is unrivalled.
-Between Student Care, 24/5 plus weekend Tutor Support, Personal Mentors, Community Support and Career Services, what’s on offer is fantastic.
+Between Student Care, Tutor Support, Personal Mentors, Community Support and Career Services, what’s on offer is fantastic.
 However, it’s up to each of our students to use these supports.
 While our Student Care team will stay in frequent contact, our students must avail of the tutor supports when and as required.
 Likewise, our Career Support begins after the completion of your second milestone project.